lzx551402/GL3D/README.md

 Visualizations and examples of usage can be found in [example/README.md](example/README.md).

+Please feel free to inform us if you need some other intermediate results for your research.

 ## Data Preview
 The mesh reconstruction is available for preview by substituting `<pid>` in the following link: